List of Ace Attorney characters: Mia Fey

 Mia Fey (綾里 千尋, Ayasato Chihiro) first appeared in Phoenix Wright: Ace Attorney as Phoenix's boss and mentor at Fey and Co.
 Law Offices, assisting him before she is murdered and her sister, Maya Fey, framed for the crime.
 Phoenix successfully defends Maya, and learns of both sisters having spirit channeling powers, with Maya managing to channel Mia.
 Mia is channeled through Maya and later their cousin Pearl Fey at various points during the series' story.
 In Phoenix Wright: Ace Attorney – Justice for All, Mia again assists Phoenix in proving Maya's innocence after their aunt, Morgan Fey, frames Maya for murder in order to have Maya replaced as the master of the spirit channeling technique by Pearl.
 Mia appears again in Phoenix Wright: Ace Attorney – Trials and Tribulations, where her backstory is explored, particularly her defending Phoenix for murder and proving a woman named Dahlia Hawthorne was the true culprit.
 It is later revealed that Dahlia was involved in her first trial, causing the death of her defendant and getting away with her crimes before also poisoning her lover, Diego Armando.
 She later assists Phoenix in defeating Dahlia after Dahlia attempts a plot to kill Maya.

 Mia was created by the series' creator, Shu Takumi.
 Originally, Takumi planned to have Mia's law office consist of a protagonist, helper, and mentor, but this changed when Takumi's boss told him to remove one, arguing that three was too many.
 Takumi did not want to do this, choosing to handle it by having Mia die and exist as a spirit through a spirit medium, saying that this would end up being two characters.
 He stated that he considered having Mia be a spirit from the very beginning of the game, and positive reception during development spurred on this idea.
 The first trial was intended to be about the murder of Phoenix's mentor with Phoenix as the defendant, but this was scrapped with the idea being that the death wouldn't have an impact if the player had not met the mentor before.
 Thus, he introduced a new prologue with the mentor assisting Phoenix in his defense.
 The spirit medium angle was planned to be used only in the first game, but expanded this aspect in the second and third games, where the third entry became centered around spirit mediums.
 Takumi expressed worry, when designing her younger self for Trials and Tribulations, about pulling it off properly.
 When designing the fourth episode of Trials and Tribulations, Takumi wanted Mia to face off against Edgeworth, but experienced complications due to both having not lost a case before.
-He ultimately decided to have defendant Terry Fawles die during court in order for the trial to end without a verdict in order to deal with this.
+He ultimately decided to have defendant Terry Fawles commit suicide during court in order for the trial to end without a verdict in order to deal with this.